Hoya

 The key to good hoya linearis care is to replicate it’s natural habitats as an epiphytic plant that grows on tree branches, we’ll go into more detail below… Hoya Linearis Summary Light needs: Lots of indirect sunlight.
 Watering needs: Water when nearly all the soil is dry.
 Fertilizer: High phosphorous feed when flowering, balanced fertilizer the rest of the time.
 Soil: Mix of orchid bark and cactus soil, plus some perlite.
 Humidity: 60%.
 Temperature: 15-28°C (59-82°F).
 Where to buy: Try our list of Rare Plant Shops.
 Other names: Wax plant.
 Common issues: Root rot from over watering or poor drainage.
 Introduction The hoya linearis is known for its really thin leaves…

-Welcome to our guide to hoya retusa care, covering all you need to know about care and propagation… Hoya Retusa Care Summary Light needs: Bright indirect sunlight.
-Watering needs: Check the plant each week and only water it when the soil is dry.
-Fertilizer: A well diluted balanced plant feed monthly in the spring and summer months.
-Soil: A very well draining mix of cactus compost and orchid bark.
-Humidity: 60%.
-Temperature: 10-25°C (50 – 77°F).
-Where to buy: Try our list of Rare Plant Shops.
+Welcome to our hoya mathilde care guide.
+The hoya mathilde needs to be treated with caution and not overwatered, as it is epiphytic.
+We cover all you need to know about plant care and propagation… Hoya Mathilde Summary Light needs: Bright indirect sunlight.
+Watering needs: Check it once a week and water when dry.
+Fertilizer: A well diluted balanced feed once a month in spring and summer.
+Soil: A cactus mix mixed with the same amount of orchid mix.
+Humidity: 50%.
+Temperature: 15-28°C (59-82°F).
+Where to buy: Try one of these Rare Plant Shops.
 Common issues: Root rot from overwatering.
-Introduction The hoya retusa grows wild in the Himalayas and is known for its long tubular leaves.
-We…
+Introduction The hoya mathilde is a vining hoya that is a mixture…